Skip to content

 New product offerings in the covered call ETF market are also driving investor growth.
 Sector-specific Covered Call ETFs incorporating more advanced options strategies and those designed to perform in various market conditions are expanding the appeal and reach of ETFs to a broader range of investors.

 The Roundhill Investments Small Cap 0DTE Covered Call Strategy ETF (RDTE) uses a synthetic covered call strategy to provide current income on a weekly basis while offering exposure to the price return of the Russell 2000 Index, which focuses on small-cap companies.
+Synthetic exposure increases the likelihood that the ETF’s returns may not always precisely align with the returns of the corresponding index.

 Unlike traditional covered call strategies that sell options on securities that are already owned, the RDTE ETF purchases in-the-money call options on the index.
 This creates prolonged exposure to the index’s price returns while simultaneously selling out-of-the-money 0DTE call options on the same index.